sage-code/maj/script.md

 ## Writing direction

 To write a Maj letter you start with move 1, then you continue with move 2 and do not lift your pen until you finish the letter.
 Some letters have loops and some have full stops with returns.
-The return is never 100% over like it is on some Latin letters.
-It is slightly off.
+The return is never 100% back over the line, it is slightly off forming a sharp angle.

 <img src="maj-script.png" alt="Maj Script" width="400"></img>